chgeuer/chgeuer.github.io/_posts/2015-03-12-accessing-microsoft-azure-blob-storage-with-g2o-authentication.md

 <img src="/img/2015-03-12-accessing-microsoft-azure-blob-storage-with-g2o-authentication/blob-storage-keys.png"></img>

-Let's say we have two containers called 'public' and 'private1' (being, well, publicly accessible and privately locked down), and various blobs in these storage accounts:
+Let's say we have two containers called 'public' and 'private1' (which are, well, publicly accessible and privately locked down), and various blobs in these storage accounts:

 - The 'public' container in storage account 'cdndatastore01' contains a file 'data/somePublicImage.jpg'
 - The 'private1' container contains a file 'someLockedDownImage.jpg'